 The Nostalgia Critic review of Suburban Commando suggests using the line "I was FROZEN today!" randomly in an argument to "watch what happens".
 He demonstrates it by acting out an argument with himself, in which the person who is yelled at with the line stares with a confused and slightly horrified look before slowly backing out of the room.

 Most of the examples here are spoofs of the Chewbacca Defense.
 The list could itself be perceived as a straight example when someone tries to use it as proof that God does not exist.
 (And that, itself, is actually on the list.)
-Parts of its "real" counterpart, "Why Atheism?", could also be counted (for example, the seventh paragraph, which basically says that religion is bad because Aristotle was given virtually all credit for ancient science/math/etc, and he was wrong about gravity).
+Parts of its "real" counterpart, "Why Atheism?", could also be counted (for example, the seventh paragraph, which basically says that religion is bad because Aristotle was given virtually all credit for ancient scientific and mathematical advancements, and yet he was wrong about gravity).

 "Argument From Argumentation," where one arguer just says God exists over and over until the opponent leaves, is practically a template for all the others.
 The opponent's arguments, since they're ignored anyway, are all written as "[Atheist's counterargument]."